-Our long-term outlook remains stable and we are focusing on our growth projects with sustained investment in our core businesses.
-Throughout the first three months of 2013, capacity utilization among steelmaking facilities in North America remained steady.
+Our long-term outlook remains stable, although we have and plan to respond to the uncertain near-term outlook by adjusting our operating strategy accordingly as market conditions change.
+Throughout the first half of 2013, capacity utilization among steelmaking facilities in North America remained steady.
 We expect modest growth from the U.S. economy, sustaining a healthy business in the United States.
 Crude steel production and iron ore imports in Asia continue to generate demand for our products in the seaborne market.
 We are monitoring continually the economic environment in which we operate in an effort to take advantage of opportunities presented by the markets for our commodity-driven business.

 Our U.S. operations and our financing arrangements provide sufficient liquidity and, consequently, we do not need to repatriate earnings from our foreign operations; however, if we repatriated these earnings, we would be subject to income tax.
-Our U.S. cash and cash equivalents balance at March 31, 2013 was \$228.9 million, or approximately 79.7 percent of our consolidated total cash and cash equivalents balance of \$287.2 million.
-Historically, we have been able to raise additional capital through private financings and public debt and equity offerings, the bulk of which, to date, have been U.S.-based.
-Additionally, as of March 31, 2013 and December 31, 2012, we had available borrowing capacity of \$1.2 billion and \$1.4 billion, respectively, under our \$1.75 billion U.S.-based revolving credit facility.
+Our U.S. cash and cash equivalents balance at June 30, 2013 was \$35.9 million, or approximately 13.6 percent of our consolidated total cash and cash equivalents balance of \$263.3 million.
+As of June 30, 2013 and December 31, 2012, we had available borrowing capacity of \$1.3 billion and \$1.4 billion, respectively, under our \$1.75 billion U.S.-based revolving credit facility.
+Additionally, historically we have been able to raise additional capital through private financings and public debt and equity offerings, the bulk of which, to date, have been U.S.-based.
 If the demand from the U.S. and Asian economies weakened and pricing deteriorated for a prolonged period, we have the financial and operational flexibility to reduce production, delay capital expenditures, sell assets and reduce overhead costs to provide liquidity in the absence of cash flow from operations.